We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Don’t scratch or damage the floors

-To accomplish goal #1 you need to make sure you have enough suction power for both floors and rugs.
+To accomplish goal #1, you need to make sure you have enough suction power for both floors and rugs.
 In general, hard floors don’t require much suction to collect dust and debris.
-Rugs and carpets require more suction power because dust and debris get embedded deep into the threads and needs a greater force to clean.
+Rugs and carpets require more suction power because debris gets embedded deep into the threads and needs a greater force to clean.

 When you are looking for a vacuum for both surfaces, make sure it has multiple power settings and brush attachments design specifically for each surface.
 If you don’t, you’ll end up with a vacuum that either does not have enough power for a rug or isn’t delicate enough for floors.

-Nowadays vacuums come with all sorts of attachments.
-The most common attachments for multi-purpose vacuums are unique brush heads for hardwood floors, area rugs, and tools for dusting and getting into small areas like stairs or corners.
+Nowadays, vacuums come with all sorts of attachments.
+The most common attachments for multi-purpose vacuums are different brush heads for hardwood floors, area rugs, and tools for dusting and getting into small areas like stairs or corners.

 Vacuum heads designed for rugs typically allow you to adjust for the different levels of thickness.
-They also use what is called a beater brush which is a bar with thick bristles that spin on within the head and digs deep into the rug.
-Floor attachments can have beater brushes too but the ones that do come with much softer bristles.
+They also use what is called a beater brush, which is a bar with thick bristles that spin and dig deep into the rug.
+Floor attachments can have beater brushes too, but, when that is the case, they have much softer bristles.
 Lastly, they typically have larger wheels that make it easy to maneuver on surfaces with more friction.

 Head attachment for hardwoods